grokify/goheroku/README.md

  [license-svg]: https://img.shields.io/badge/license-MIT-blue.svg
  [license-link]: https://github.com/grokify/goheroku/blob/master/LICENSE

 CLI app to create boilerplate for a Heroku Go app.
-These files will allow the "Deploy to Heroku" button to function.
+These files will also enable the "Deploy to Heroku" button to function.

 ## Installation